SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 SBA 7(a) Loan Collateral Requirements

-Depending on your lender, you may be asked to provide collateral.
+Depending on the lender and the amount of your loan, you may be asked to provide collateral.
 This ensures that the lender has a second resource for repayment.

 - Borrower information form